andersonfurtado/AZML-Machine-Learning-Operations/README.md

 ## Overview

 In this project, we used Microsoft Azure to demonstrate machine learning operations.
 This project used the Bank Marketing dataset.
 This dataset was used to create a classification model to predict whether the customer will sign a term deposit or not using the AutoML feature in Azure ML Studio.
+Thus, the goal of this project is to predict whether the product (term bank deposit) would be ('yes') or not ('no') subscribed.
 We used Azure to set up a cloud-based machine learning production model, deploy it and consume it.
 We also create, publish and consume a pipeline.

+An AutoML experiment was performed using the Azure ML platform to train different types of models where, among several algorithms, VotingEnsemble was the best model.
+The best model was implemented and the REST endpoint was generated.
+Later, I enabled logging through the Application Insights service.
+The Swagger documentation has been enabled to obtain information from the REST endpoint.
+Then, the endpoint was consumed using the HTTP API and authentication.
+In the final step, a pipeline using the Python SDK was created and published.
+Finally, the REST endpoint of the pipeline was obtained and we consumed the endpoint to execute the pipeline.
+The best model was later deployed to the cloud using an Azure container instance and a process pipeline was also deployed.
+After implantation, both the model and the pipelines can be accessed through REST terminals.

 ## Architecture
 This image gives an overview of the architectural diagram of the project: